Odor Neutralizing Candle DIY: Create Custom Scented Candles

 If you’re gifting your odor neutralizing candle as a housewarming gift, you may want to consider pairing it with a Wickman Candle Accessory Gift Pack that includes a Wick Trimmer, Wick Dipper and Bell Snuffer.

 If you enjoyed this candle making project, you may also like my DIY for creating a leather scented mandle – a man candle with a leather fragrance.
 You can find that candle making tutorial here.
+Alternately, you can learn how to make odor neutralizing candles with essential oils here.

 Want to learn about making your own candles?
 Check out the book, The Candlemaker’s Companion: A Complete Guide to Rolling, Pouring, Dipping, and Decorating Your Own Candles, by Betty Oppenheimer.
 This book contains illustrated directions, complete source lists, and plenty of practical advice for beginner candlemakers.
 Get it here.